isc-projects/bind9/doc/dev/dev.md

 `name` is now a pointer to a `dns_name` object in which a name can be stored for the duration of this function; there is no need to initialize, allocate, or free memory.

+#### <a name="rdata"></a>Rdata Classes

+##### Rdataset

+An rdataset (`dns_rdataset_t`) is BIND's representation of a DNS RRset, excluding the owner name but including the type, TTL, and the contents of each RR.
+The rdataset object does not hold the data itself: it is a view that refers to data held elsewhere -- for example, in a DNS message, or in an rbtdb (for cached or authoritative data).

+It is a vaguely object-oriented polymorphic data structure, with different implementations depending on the backing data structure that actually holds the records.
+The rdataset is explicitly associated/disassociated with the backing data structure so that it can maintain reference counts.

+One important rdataset implementation is part of the red-black tree database, implemented in `rdata.c`.

+##### Rdatalist

+Another backing data structure for an rdataset is the rdatalist (`dns_rdatalist_t`) -- a linked list of rdata structures.
+An rdatalist is used to record the locations of records in a DNS message.
+It does not maintain reference counts.
+An rdatalist can be converted to or from an rdataset using `dns_rdatalist_tordataset()` and `dns_rdatalist_fromrdataset()`.

+##### Rdata

+See the [RRATA Types](rdata.md) document for details on type-specific rdata conversions.

 #### <a name="iterators"></a>Iterators